Khal Nayak: Reception

 Khal Nayak was a major commercial success at the box office, grossing ₹240 million, $7.7 million, worldwide.
-It ranked as the second-highest-grossing Hindi film of the year, surpassed only by Aankhen.
+It was the second-highest-grossing Hindi film of the year, surpassed only by Aankhen.

-The film's soundtrack sold 10 million copies in India and became the year's third best-selling music album.
+At 10 million copies, the film’s soundtrack was the year’s third best-selling album in India.
 The song "Choli Ke Peeche Kya Hai" ("What's Behind the Choli") generated controversy due to its suggestive lyrics.

 Remakes

 Khal Nayak was remade in Telugu as Khaidi No. 1 (1994), in Tamil as Hero (1994), and in Punjabi as Billa (2002).
 The song "Choli Ke Peeche" was remade for the 2024 film Crew.

+Sequel

+A sequel, named Khalnayak Returns, was announced in April 2026, starring Sanjay Dutt.